What does 0% APR mean?

 What are the pros and cons of 0% APR?

-There are pros and cons to 0% introductory APR offers.
-Potential benefits of using a 0% APR credit card include:
+Potential benefits of a 0% APR credit card include:

-• Paying no interest: If you meet the terms of the offer, you won’t be charged interest on qualifying transactions during the promotional period.
+• Avoiding interest: If you meet the terms of the offer, you won’t be charged interest on qualifying purchases or balance transfers during the intro period.
+Remember, it may help to check balance transfer fees.
+Generally, you can find information about fees in your card’s terms and conditions.

 0% APR FAQ

-Here are answers to some common questions about what 0% APR means.
+Here are answers to common questions about what 0% APR means.

 If you have a 0% APR card, it’s still important to make at least the minimum payment on time each month.
-You may not be charged interest, but late or missing payments can result in late fees and could have a negative impact on your credit scores.
+While it’s true you may not be charged interest during your promotional period, late or missed payments could cause late fees, depending on the card.
+They could also cause a drop in your credit scores.

-No interest and 0% APR could mean the same thing.
+In some cases, 0% APR and no interest could mean the same thing.
 But it’s important to remember that a promotional rate may not apply to all transactions.
-Some transactions, such as cash advances, have higher APRs than standard rates.
+Some transactions, such as cash advances, have higher APRs than regular rates.

 Key takeaways: What does 0% APR mean?

-Credit card offers with 0% APR offer interest-free spending for a limited time.
-But it’s still important to do some homework so you’ll know exactly what to expect during and after the promotional interest-free period.
+Credit cards with 0% APR offer interest-free spending for a limited time.
+But it’s still important to read the card’s terms and conditions.
+That way, you’ll know what to expect during the promotional interest-free period—and what happens when the regular APR kicks in.

 Ready to explore some options?
-Check out Capital One’s low intro rate credit cards.
+Check out card offers from Capital One.
 Or see if you’re pre-approved.
 It’s quick and requires only some basic info.
 Plus, it won’t affect your credit scores.

 Related Content